 Author and reporter RP Siegel wrote an article about this in Triple Pundit, it was published on 13 March 2013.
 Siegel takes the next step and concludes: businesses should begin to prepare themselves for this.
 And then he delivers a ‘Top Ten Effects of Global Warming on Business’

-Seven years to 2020 – and we are NOT on track
+Five years to 2020 – and we are NOT on track

 A new study shows that we have to reduce emissions even more than scientists initially thought in order to avoid climate change’s worst impacts.